kukina622/spydog-bot/README.md

 - GUILD_ID: the server which the bot join
 - CHANNEL_ID: the player use card will deliver here
 - OBSERVER_CHANNEL_ID: the channel will get records of player action and game state
-- ADMIN_ID=your discord ID, can use slash command to control the game

 #### The following are database config